chimmelb/fun-node-homework/readme.md

 Zip up your project and email me.

 Do **not** zip any library packages (node_modules, bower_components, etc).
 I would install those when I build your project, and will know how to do so from your documentation.
 With just source code and maybe a static script (like if you include your web framework's CDN file), this zip file should be extremely small.

+It is my intention to unzip your file, read the documentation, and then build and run your project.
+I will then load the web page and enter a few sequences, looking for correct behavior (results are stored on the page, user notified of success/failure, 1.5s delay on successful entires).